Staff and Board

 Executive Director (jenny@springhouse.org)

 Jenny Finn has designed structures that foster vitality in people, communities, and organizations for nearly 30 years.
 She holds a Ph.D. in Sustainability Education and is a co-founder of Springhouse.
-Jenny Finn’s research, mentoring, and teaching invites people to strengthen the relationship they have with themselves in order to serve the world with greater clarity, courage, compassion, and creativity.
-Her work has taken many forms including non-profit leadership, trauma and hospice care, chaplaincy, clinical private practice, community-building through the expressive arts, and education.
-Jenny lives on a farm in the Blue Ridge Mountains with her husband Andy and their many furry friends, and she is the mother of Andrew and Lizzie.
-She loves riding the Peloton bike, swimming, spending time with family and friends, and watching a good British mystery.
+Jenny Finn’s research, mentoring, and teaching invites people to strengthen the relationships they have with themselves in order to serve the world with greater clarity, courage, compassion, and creativity.
+Her work has taken many forms, including non-profit leadership, trauma and hospice care, chaplaincy, clinical private practice, community-building through the expressive arts, and education.
+Jenny lives on a farm in the Blue Ridge Mountains with her husband, Andy, and their furry friends, and she is the mother of Andrew and Lizzie.
+She loves riding the Peloton bike, running, taking a dip in the river, watching a good British mystery, and spending time with family and friends.

 Sarah Merfeld Stabler (she/her)